FDatUCSD/cse15l_lab_reports/report4/lab_report4.md

 Next, we can save the file using `:wq!
 ListExamples.java`.
 You can also save without providing the file name using `:wq!`.<br>
 ![step12](Screenshots/step12.png)<br>
-10. We can rerun the test to see if we fixed the bugs by typing "`bash test.sh`"
+10. We can rerun the test to see if we fixed the bugs by typing "`bash test.sh`"<br>
 ![step13](Screenshots/step13.png)<br>
 11. Then we can commit changes to github.
 First, we need to add our file by using the command "`git add ListExamples.java`".
 Then commit our changes using